HasnainMARS/HasnainMARS/README.md

 ---

 ### 👨‍💻 About Me
-👋 Hi, I’m **Hasnain**, a FullStack Developer & AI/ML enthusiast from Pakistan.
+👋 Hi, I’m **Hasnain**, a FullStack Developer & AI/ML enthusiast from Earth.
 💻 Skilled in **Flutter, Dart, and modern backend technologies**.
 🧠 Focused on **Machine Learning, Deep Learning, and AI research**.
 📊 Experienced with **Python, TensorFlow, PyTorch, and Scikit-learn**.